domosekai/domosekai.github.io/sstp/help.md

   When an existing VPN session is on mobile network and the device connects to Wi-Fi, by default the session will stay on mobile.
 Enable this option to allow upgrading to Wi-Fi.

   Note that the upgrade is controlled by iOS and might not always work.
 For example, if the current mobile connection is made over IPv6 but the Wi-Fi is IPv4 only, there is chance that the upgrade will not occur.

+  We also noticed that NAT-T connections (SoftEther VPN) often need a manual switch to Wi-Fi.

 - **Stay Connected During Sleep**